suchmememanyskill/OpenCentauri/docs/mods/light_mods.md

 It should look something like this:
 ![LED Soldered](assets/LED_SOLDERED.jpg)

-### 3. (Optional) Replace resistor R18 with 27 Ω if higher brightness is desired.
+### 3. (Optional) Replace resistor R18 with 33 Ω if higher brightness is desired.
   ![Resistor R18](assets/R18.jpg)

 ### 4. Reassemble the toolhead.

 !!! warning "Note"
-    We recommend against going below 27 Ω, as the LED may overheat in high-temperature chamber conditions.
+    We recommend not using values below 33 Ω. At lower resistance, the LED can overheat under high-temperature chamber conditions, and the resistor’s power rating may be exceeded.

 ## Testing